Admissions guidance

 Resits

 The School of Law generally expects that applicants have completed 3 A Levels (or equivalent) in one sitting.
-However, if there are extenuating circumstances that mean resits cannot be completed as above, applicants should contact the admissions team.
 We may not be able to confirm a place in the upcoming academic cycle following an improved final grade after re-mark, in such cases applicants may be asked to reapply.

 Deferral requests